Public Notary Solicitors

 However, if the persons you are dealing with in the foreign country indicate that you may sign the document before a solicitor, you do not usually need a notary.
 Signing before a solicitor involves less work by the lawyer, and incurs a lesser fee.

-A document is notarised by the Notary affixing his seal of office, then signing and dating either a certificate attached or endorsed on the document or sealing and signing the document itself.
+A document is notarised by the notary affixing his seal, then signing and dating either a certificate attached or endorsed on the document or sealing and signing the document itself.

-A Notary is a qualified lawyer; being a notary is a separate and distinct professional qualification to that of a solicitor.
-A Notary Public in England has many of the same responsibilities as notaries in European countries.
+A notary is usually (though not always) a qualified lawyer.
+Acting as a notary requires a separate and distinct professional qualification to that of a solicitor.
+A Notary Public in England and Wales has many of the same responsibilities as notaries in European countries.

-Contact the Notaries Society to find a local Notary.
-Your local Notary will be happy to give guidance and assistance about the documents you are wishing to have notarised.
-When a date and time is set for an appointment, they we will advise you what ID documents are required.
+Contact Hugh Thompson to discuss your notary requirements.
+He will be happy to give guidance and assistance about the documents you are wishing to have notarised.
+When a date and time is set for an appointment and the fee agreed, Hugh will advise you what ID documents are required.

 Attending an Appointment

-To prove your identity you will need to provide one of the following:
+To prove your identity you will need to provide at least one of the following:

 - A passport